Pixxel: Satellite manufacturing and missions

-Partnerships, Collaborations & Grants
+Partnerships, collaborations, and grants

 Pixxel has 50+ customers across industries, 90+ resellers across major geographies, and multiple MoU collaborations and grants.
 Some of Pixxel's partnerships include Rio Tinto, Data Farming, European Space Imaging (EUSI), Sanborn, SkyFi, Procalculo, and more, as well as MoUs with the Save Soil Foundation and the Mahalanobis National Crop Forecast Centre (MNCFC DAC).

 In order to provide hyperspectral satellite data in South Korea, Pixxel and Satrec Initiative subsidiary SI Imaging Services signed a memorandum of understanding on January 8, 2025.

 NRO

 The company has been awarded a 5-year contract by the NRO Commercial Systems Program Office (CSPO) under the Strategic Commercial Enhancements Broad Agency Announcement for Commercial Hyperspectral Capabilities.
 They will provide technical hyperspectral imagery remote sensing capabilities via modelling simulation and data evaluation.

 NASA

-In September 2024, NASA announced Pixxel's selection as part of NASA’s $476 million Commercial SmallSat Data Acquisition Program On-Ramp1 Multiple Award contract.
-Under this contract, Pixxel will provide NASA and its U.S. government and academic partners with hyperspectral Earth observation data to support the administration’s Earth science research and application activities.
+In September 2024, NASA announced Pixxel's selection as part of NASA's $476 million Commercial SmallSat Data Acquisition Program On-Ramp1 Multiple Award contract.
+Under this contract, Pixxel will provide NASA and its U.S. government and academic partners with hyperspectral Earth observation data to support the administration's Earth science research and application activities.
 This contract period of performance runs through November 2028.